Skip to main content

 Investigation of suitable alternatives should address the 3 R's:

 Each literature search should be conducted in at least two databases.
-You can accomplish this by using either:
+If you want, you can search two databases at once by using either:

-- Embase (which encompasses both Embase and Medline);or
+- Embase which includes both Embase and Medline content;or

 A useful approach is to:

-- Focus on finding well-designed studies that are studying what you are studying in your protocol.
+- Search for papers that are studying what you are studying in your protocol.

-- Review these references to look for animal model refinements and other potential ways to address the 3 R's.
+Review these references to look for experimental refinements and other potential ways to address the 3 R's.

 Overall Approach for Literature Searches

-Step 1: Identify Key Concepts in Your Protocol
+Step 1: Identify Key Concepts and Procedures in Your Protocol

 - Generate a list of search terms - including synonyms - based on these key concepts.